open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 `load-from` only loads the model weights and the training iteration starts from 0.
 It is usually used for fine-tuning.

-### Training on CPU

-The process of training on the CPU is consistent with single GPU training if machine does not have GPU.
+**Training on CPU**: The process of training on the CPU is consistent with single GPU training if machine does not have GPU.
 If it has GPUs but not wanting to use it, we just need to disable GPUs before the training process.

 ```shell
 export CUDA_VISIBLE_DEVICES=-1